kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/06-batch-payments/articles/09-sending-exact-amounts-batch-payments/content.md

+# Batch payments
-# Sending exact amounts ─ Batch payments
+## Sending exact amounts ─ Batch payments
 If you need to make sure your recipient gets a certain amount of money in their home currency, you can simply do when you’re filling out the **“Send to bank accounts” template.**

   * On the template creation screen, click on **“Source currency”** and change it to **"Target currency"**.
 You can find this under the “Amount currency” section.